stevebachmeier/notes/IHME/02 Projects/PRL/Design household survey observers.md

 	- **NOTE**: Beatrix confirmed that the currently-named `Observers` class is specifically the census observer
 	- Consider removing the state table portion - they used to use it but it's not used anymore (maybe?)

+# Design
-## Tasks
+## Requirements
-- [ ] Requirements gathering - make sure I understand what is needed
+What are the requirements
-	- ask for the noise functions excel sheet (working doc).
-Might be good to have now while designing
+- [ ] As for the noise functions excel sheet (working doc)
+	- Keep this in mind when designing to allow for scaling later

+## Chat
+## Pseudocode

 #Designs/PRL/HouseholdSurveys